 If you fall in the second category, here are some more tips you may find useful…

 Developers and planners

-The reality is that for the time being – and potentially the foreseeable future – planning applications are probably going to take a lot longer to move through the system.
-Setting aside the frustrations you will undoubtedly feel around this, there are positive steps you can take.
+The reality is that planning applications are going to take a lot longer to move through the system than usual.
+Setting aside the frustrations you undoubtedly feel around this, there are positive steps you can take.
 We know from experience that the paperwork details often cause delays.
 Take this time to check your house is in order and that you have all the specifics you need.
-Don’t neglect your noise and odour report.
-You will need one!
+Don’t neglect your odour and noise reports.
+You will need them!
 Review what you need to do to put this together.
 Speak to our team if you’re not sure – we’re still available on 01525 860222.
 You can take all the steps needed to plan the next steps in your application.
-So, when the government lifts social distancing restrictions, you’ll be in a great position to move quickly and efficiently.
+So, when the government lifts restrictions, you’ll be in a great position to move quickly and efficiently.

 Commercial kitchens and restaurants

 We know this is a massively difficult time for all involved in this industry and our thoughts go out to all of you.
 For those of you who like to fill your time, now is a good chance to review your odour mitigation procedures.
 Specifically, you can take a close look at your odour abatement equipment.
 Think about whether it’s effective for your current operation and whether it will stand the test of time.
 If you would like advice on any potential changes you need to make, please do give us a call on 01525 860222.